bruth/django-preserialize/README.md

 2013-05-01

 - Update `posthook` to take the original instance as the first argument and the serialized data as the second argument
+- Ensure the passed object is returned from `serialize` even if it does not qualify to be processed

 2013-04-29